srikantv03/WordPlusPlus2/README.md

 ### Windows 10

 This program is still in experimental stage, and as such the stable version is entirely contained in a single .jar file.
 It has only been tested on Java 8, and there is no guarantee that it works with any other versions of Java.
-To download Word++, simply download the .jar file and
+To download Word++, simply download the .jar file, make sure you have Java 8 installed, and run the file from the Downloads directory (or wherever it was saved).

 ## Usage